aviklar10/react-ui-components/README.md

 ### License

 The Extended FixedDataTable component is based on Facebook's Fixed Data Tables https://github.com/facebook/fixed-data-table, which is licensed BSD

-The Extended DropdownList component is based on Jason Quense's React Widgets, which are licensed MIT
+The Extended DropdownList component is based on Jason Quense's React Widgets https://github.com/jquense/react-widgets, which are licensed MIT